Tosche/Glyphs-Scripts/README.md

 * **Batch Metrics key:** (GUI) Applies the specified logic of metrics key to the selected glyphs. *Vanilla required.*
 * **Report Metrics Keys:** (GUI) Reports possibly wrong keys.
 It reports non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys. *Vanilla required.*
 * **Generate ss20 for All-Glyph Access:** Writes OpenType ss20 feature for all glyphs in the font.
 Copy glyphs names with slashes and paste it to an OT-savvy application, and activate ss20 to see the glyphs.
-* **Duplicate glyph with Component:** Duplicates selected glyphs but as components, giving them 001 suffix or above, depending on availability.
+* **Create .case alternate:** Duplicates selected glyphs but as components, giving them .case suffix and the sidebearings.
 Modified from Mekkablue's "Create .ssXX glyph from current layer" script.